nus-cs2103-AY2223S2/ip/docs/README.md

 ## Usage

-### `hello` - Say hello to Saturday
+### `hello` - Say hello to Sunday

-The `hello` command serves as an initializer for Saturday.
+The `hello` command serves as an initializer for Sunday.

 This is the **first command** that should be given on every startup.
-It will request Saturday to attempt to fetch the saved list of tasks from the previous session, if any.
+It will request Sunday to attempt to fetch the saved list of tasks from the previous session, if any.

 Example of usage: